n1z19/nizira1n/README.md

-## Palera1n GUI
+## nizira1n
-Palera1n GUI for MacOS, for linux im still working on it.
+nizira1n for MacOS, for linux im still working on it.
 ## Changelog
 ## 1.0
 UI and Icon Update